joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 For the most part, you'll use option 1.
 Option 2 (developing in a repl) is best when you're trying out small bits of code.

-**Sublime Text, iTerm2, and iPython will be your workhorses.
+**Atom, iTerm2, and iPython will be your workhorses.
 Get to know them well.**

 ### Hello World in 2 Acts